 July 10, 2025, 5:33 am | Read time: 4 minutes

 Many fans of Italy appreciate the local atmosphere and the Dolce Vita during their vacations.
 However, there’s a surprising twist at a certain location in Tuscany.
-Once a year, instead of regional specialties, they serve fish and chips.
+Instead of regional specialties, you can find fish and chips there about once a year.
 It tastes like Scotland—and for good reason!
-Find out more at TRAVELBOOK.
+More on this at TRAVELBOOK.

 Tuscany is certainly not a hidden gem.
 However, beyond the region’s particularly popular destinations (such as Florence, Siena, Lucca, and Pisa), there are places that have not yet been heavily impacted by tourism.
-For those seeking something authentically Italian away from the crowds–and who also appreciate a touch of Scotland–a visit to the historic town of Barga is recommended.
+So, if you’re looking for something authentically Italian away from the crowds–and don’t mind a touch of Scotland–a visit to the historic town of Barga is recommended.

 Overview